Mangarella/BreatheFree/README.md

 # <a name="stats_challenges">Challenges for Traditional Time Series Forecasting</a>

 Historical pollutant data, user data, and location data was accessed from the company's database through Google BigQuery.
 As a test case, data was taken from 400 users in a major metropolitan city.
 The sensor records an average reading of the previous 15 minutes, and historical data goes back up to 2 years for each location.
-Looking at a weeks worth of data for 4 separate locations below, we can see that predicting if **Pollutant A** is going to reach a hazardous level (seen in red) will be very challenging for traditional statistical time series models.
+Looking at a weeks worth of data for 4 separate locations below, it's clear that predicting if **Pollutant A** is going to reach a hazardous level (seen in red) will be very challenging for traditional statistical time series models.

 <div style="text-align:center"><img src ="Images/4_plot.png" /></div>

-Most time series forecasting relies on the assumption that the time series is stationary, meaning that the mean, standard deviation, and autocorrelation (correlation to previous time points) are constant for some period of time.
+Most time series forecasting rely on the assumption that the time series is **stationary**, meaning that the mean, standard deviation, and autocorrelation (correlation to previous time points) are constant for some period of time.
 I could go through the trouble to de-season and de-trend the data for each location to achieve stationarity, but I would quickly hit another roadblock when training my model.

 A traditional time series model is a regression model, and the parameters of a statistical model (ARIMA, ARMAX, etc.) are fit on the basis of minimizing a cost function (such as least squares) and this minimization is not guaranteed to optimize the results of a classification problem, i.e. correcting predicting when the time series will enter the hazardous zone in the next 8 hours.

 Lastly, a large multi step forecast is required, which compounds the errors and difficult.
 The resolution of this data is 15 minutes and I need to predict if **any** future 15 minute interval within the next 8 hours hits an unsafe range, so the data cannot be smoothed into a one-step forecasting problem.

-# <a name="classification_setup">Turning Time Series Forecasting into Generalized Classification</a>
+# <a name="classification_setup">Turning Time Series Forecasting into Classification</a>

 So what's a better alternative for this problem?
 At it's core, the accumulation of pollution in an indoor environment comes from, well, us.
 Even on a pristine environment like the [International Space Station](https://science.nasa.gov/science-news/science-at-nasa/2000/ast13nov_1), many toxins are emitted from the astronauts themselves and complex filtration systems are needed keep the air breathable.